Fleckism/SecurityPlus/SecurityPlus/7B knowledge-Based Authentication.md

 One of the most important features of an operating system is the _authentication provider,_ which is the software architecture and code that underpins the mechanism by which the user is authenticated before starting a shell.
 This is usually described as a login (Linux) or a logon or sign-in (Microsoft).
 Knowledge-based authentication, using a password or personal identification number (PIN), is the default authentication provider for most operating systems.

-Knowledge-based authentication relies on cryptographic hashes.
+Knowledge-based authentication relies on cryptographic [[hash|hashes]].
 A plaintext password is not usually transmitted or stored in a credential database because of the risk of compromise.
 Instead, the password is stored as a cryptographic hash.
 When a user enters a password to log in, an authenticator converts what is typed into a hash and transmits that to an authority.
 The authority compares the submitted hash to the one in the database and authenticates the subject only if they match.

 ### Windows Authentication

 Windows authentication involves a complex architecture of components ([docs.microsoft.com/en-us/windows-server/security/windows-authentication/credentials-processes-in-windows-authentication](https://docs.microsoft.com/en-us/windows-server/security/windows-authentication/credentials-processes-in-windows-authentication)), but the following three scenarios are typical:

--   Windows local sign-in—the Local Security Authority (LSA) compares the submitted credential to a hash stored in the Security Accounts Manager (SAM) database, which is part of the registry.
+-   Windows local sign-in—the Local Security Authority ([[LSA]]) compares the submitted credential to a hash stored in the Security Accounts Manager ([[SAM]]) database, which is part of the registry.
 This is also referred to as _interactive logon._
 -   Windows network sign-in—the LSA can pass the credentials for authentication to a network service.
-The preferred system for network authentication is based on Kerberos, but legacy network applications might use NT LAN Manager (NTLM) authentication.
+The preferred system for network authentication is based on Kerberos, but legacy network applications might use NT LAN Manager ([[NTLM]]) authentication.
--   Remote sign-in—if the user's device is not connected to the local network, authentication can take place over some type of virtual private network (VPN) or web portal.
+-   Remote sign-in—if the user's device is not connected to the local network, authentication can take place over some type of virtual private network ([[VPN]]) or web portal.

 ### Linux Authentication

 In Linux, local user account names are stored in /etc/passwd.
 When a user logs in to a local interactive shell, the password is checked against a hash stored in /etc/shadow.
 Interactive login over a network is typically accomplished using Secure Shell (SSH).
 With SSH, the user can be authenticated using cryptographic keys instead of a password.

-A pluggable authentication module (PAM) is a package for enabling different authentication providers, such as smart-card login ([tecmint.com/configure-pam-in-centos-ubuntu-linux](https://www.tecmint.com/configure-pam-in-centos-ubuntu-linux/)).
+A pluggable authentication module ([[PAM]]) is a package for enabling different authentication providers, such as smart-card login ([tecmint.com/configure-pam-in-centos-ubuntu-linux](https://www.tecmint.com/configure-pam-in-centos-ubuntu-linux/)).
 The PAM framework can also be used to implement authentication to network servers.

 ### Single Sign-On (SSO)

-A single sign-on (SSO) system allows the user to authenticate once to a local device and be authenticated to compatible application servers without having to enter credentials again.
+A single sign-on ([[SSO]]) system allows the user to authenticate once to a local device and be authenticated to compatible application servers without having to enter credentials again.
 In Windows, SSO is provided by the Kerberos framework.
 # KERBEROS AUTHENTICATION

-Kerberos is a single sign-on network authentication and authorization protocol used on many networks, notably as implemented by Microsoft's Active Directory (AD) service.
+Kerberos is a single sign-on network authentication and authorization protocol used on many networks, notably as implemented by Microsoft's Active Directory ([[AD]]) service.
 Kerberos was named after the three-headed guard dog of Hades (Cerberus) because it consists of three parts.
-Clients request services from application servers, which both rely on an intermediary—a Key Distribution Center (KDC)—to vouch for their identity.
+Clients request services from application servers, which both rely on an intermediary—a Key Distribution Center ([[KDC]])—to vouch for their identity.
 There are two services that make up a KDC: the Authentication Service and the Ticket Granting Service.
-The KDC runs on port 88 using TCP or UDP.
+The KDC runs on [[port]] 88 using [[TCP]] or UDP.

 ![Diagram of the Kerberos Authentication Service.](https://s3.amazonaws.com/wmx-api-production/courses/5731/images/8226-1599771799055.png)